European Commission joins Czech case against Poland's Turow coal mine

-BRUSSELS (Reuters) -The European Commission will take part in the Czech Republic’s lawsuit against Poland at Europe’s highest court over the expansion of the Polish Turow coal mine near the countries’ border, a Commission spokesperson said on Wednesday.
+BRUSSELS (Reuters) -The European Commission said on Wednesday it would take part in the Czech Republic’s lawsuit against Poland at Europe’s highest court over the expansion of the Polish Turow open-pit brown coal mine near the two countries’ border.

-“I can now confirm that the Commission has today submitted its request to intervene before the Court of Justice of the EU in Case C-121/21 Czechia v Poland,” the spokesperson said.
+“I can now confirm that the Commission has today submitted its request to intervene before the Court of Justice of the EU in Case C-121/21 Czechia v Poland,” a spokesperson said.

 The Czech government brought the case against its northern neighbour saying the mine’s expansion was damaging communities on its side of the central European frontier.